Paik Sun-yup: 1952 to 1986

 In July 1961, he served as the Republic of Korea ambassador to France, the Netherlands, Belgium, Spain, Portugal and Luxembourg.
 On July 16, 1961, while serving as ambassador to France, he traveled to Senegal as a representative of the Korea-Senegalese Friendship Mission.
 There he met with Senegalese Prime Minister Dudu Thiam.
 In 1961, he served as ambassador to Gabon, Togo, Senegal, Chad, The Congo, Madagascar, Central African Republic, Niger, Ivory Coast, Benin, Republic of the Congo, Upper Volta and Mauritania.
 On August 27, 1963, while serving as the South Korean ambassador to Cameroon, Paik (then adjunct ambassador to France), established relations with President Amadou Ahizo.

-In July 1965, Paik served as the first Korean Ambassador to Canada.
-After which he was appointed the Minister of Transportation of Korea in October 1969.
-Wherein, he directed the construction of Seoul's public transportation infrastructure, which included the subway system.
+In July 1965, Paik served as the first Korean Ambassador to Canada, after which he was appointed the Minister of Transportation of Korea in October 1969.
+Paik directed the construction of Seoul's public transportation infrastructure, which included the subway system.

-In 1971, he was appointed president of Chungju fertilizer co., and served as president of Korea Integrated Chemical Inc. After which, he was appointed as the director of the National Economic Association.
+In 1971, he was appointed president of Chungju Fertilizer Co., and served as president of Korea Integrated Chemical Inc. After which, he was appointed as the director of the National Economic Association.
 Then in 1972, he completed a CEO course at Yonsei University business school and in 1973 was presented a certificate by the chief executive officer of Korea University business school.

-He was appointed president of Korea Chemical industries in April 1973. as whom he directed the construction of the largest fertilizing manufactory plant in South-east Asia at that time. he was later appointed president of adjunct Korea Chemical Pulp in 1974 and became president of the Fertilizer Industry Association in 1975. from 1976 to 1981, he served as director of the Korea Chemical Research Institute.
+He was appointed president of Korea Chemical Industries in April 1973, where he directed the construction of the largest fertilizing manufactory plant in Southeast Asia at the time.
+He was later appointed president of adjunct Korea Chemical Pulp in 1974 and became president of the Fertilizer Industry Association in 1975. from 1976 to 1981, he served as director of the Korea Chemical Research Institute.
 In 1976, he completed a CEO course at Seoul National University business school.

-In March of 1981, he resigned from his position as President of Korea Chemicals.
+In March 1981, he resigned from his position as President of Korea Chemicals.
 In March 1980, after resigning from the presidency of Korea Chemical Industries he was appointed as an adviser to Fujitsu Korea.
 Later he was appointed the chairman of the Korea Chemical Research Institute, director of the Korea Chemical Research Institute, and National Chairperson of the International Chamber of Commerce and Industry and was appointed to the permanent Advisory Office of the National Unification Agency in 1986, which included conducting security and lecture activities.